LXSMNSYC/Q43/README.md

 <a name="forRange"></a>

 ## forRange(px, py, radius, handler)
-and passes them to a handler.e radius of another point in the Q43
+Iterates all points within the radius of another point in the Q43 and passes them to a handler.

 **Kind**: global function